 Gillis Street, Killarney Bay Road and Grove Road have received maintenance, including snow plowing, for more than six decades.
 Discontinuing this service would yield a modest saving as combined, all three roads span less than two kilometers.
-These roads are not private, but rather, are classed as unassumed roads.
+These roads are classed as private roads.
 Moreover, each of these roads are "Forced Roads"; thus, there are no liability issues associated with maintaining service.
 As such, these roads should retain the level of service that they have been experiencing until a formal agreement can be reached.